zachary-peterson/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+  A token is used to authenticate a user to ensure who ever is viewing the data is allowed to be.

 2. What steps can you take in your web apps to keep your data secure?

+  Moving your API key, as well as HTTP auth requests into private files that can't be accessed.
+Adding the keys to the git ignore.

 3. Describe how web servers work.

+  Web servers host code as well as run serverless applications.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Post?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.